wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 ## Solving the Puzzle Using Spin

 Model checkers are tools designed to verify whether a system satisfies a given correctness specification by exploring all possible computations of the system.
 For concurrent and nondeterministic programs, this involves systematically exploring all possible interleavings and using backtracking to exhaustively explore the state space.
 The state space of a program is the set of all possible states that can occur during a computation.

 We're not going to use model checking in the traditional sense in that we're not going to check safety or liveness properties.
 But we'll use Spin for its excellent support for nondeterminism, which is a central idea in how we solve this puzzle.
 I also believe Spin is an excellent tool for learning about nondeterminism.

 The verification process in Spin typically involves three steps:

 - Write the model in Promela and save it in a `.pml` file.
-- Generate a verifier in C by running `spin -a model.pml`.
+- Generate a verifier.
+One can generate it by running `spin -a model.pml`.
 This generates a `pan.c` file (name `pan` is historically derived from ‘protocol analyzer’).
 Then compile it with a C compiler (e.g., `gcc -o pan pan.c`).
-- Run the verifier (using the shell command `./pan`).
+- Run the verifier.
+One can run it using the shell command `./pan`.
 It reports whether all computations are correct or there exists a computation that contains an error.
 If an error is found, the verifier produces a trail file which can be used to reconstruct the erroneous computation.
 We'll make use of trail files shortly, to extract valid puzzle solutions.
 More on this in a bit.

 Instead of  `spin -a model.pml`, we can also run `spin -run model.pml` to generate the verifier and compile it in one go.

 Before diving into the solution, let’s briefly discuss two Spin/Promela concepts that we'll use to solve the puzzle.

 The first concept is a guard expression that blocks the process when it evaluates to false.
-Blocking here means that Spin will stop exploring the state space from that state onward.
+Blocking here means that Spin will not execute the next statement from this process.
 The following statement will block the above process when ‘x’ equals 2:
 ```
 ! (x == 2);
 ```

 The statement above allows the process to make progress only if the condition evaluates to true.
-The ! operator is a logical negation, so the above expression is true when x is not equal to 2.
+The ! operator is a logical negation, so the above guard expression is true when x is not equal to 2.
 In other words, the process will proceed only when x is not 2.

 The second concept is how nondeterminism and error search work in Spin.
 Consider the following small Promela program (All Spin code in this post was written using Spin version 6.5.2):